-Module No. Topics Introduction Hrs • Cognitive levels of attainment as per Bloom's Taxonomy L1, L2 1 Constitution' meaning of the term,, Indian Constitution: Sources and L1, L2 constitution incaring of the term, indian constitution.
-Sources and constitutional history, Features: Citizenship, Preamble, Fundamental Rights and Duties, Directive Principles of State Policy 2 Union Government and its Administration 2 Structure of the Indian Union: Federalism, Centre- State relationship, President: Role, power and position, PM and Council of ministers, Cabinet and Central Secretariat, Lok Sabha, Rajya Sabha L1, L2 3 Citizenship 3 L1, L2 Citizenship at the commencement of the Constitution ,Rights of citizenship of certain persons who have migrated to India from Pakistan, Rights of citizenship of certain migrants to Pakistan , Rights of citizenship of certain persons of Indian origin residing outside India , Persons voluntarily acquiring citizenship of a foreign State not to be citizens, Continuance of the rights of citizenship, Parliament to regulate the right of citizenship by law .
+Module No. Topics Hrs 2 Cognitive levels of attainment as per Bloom's Taxonomy L1, L2 1 Constitution' meaning of the term, Indian Constitution: Sources and L1, L2 constitutional history, Features: Citizenship, Preamble, Fundamental Rights and Duties, Directive Principles of State Policy 2 Union Government and its Administration 2 Structure of the Indian Union: Federalism, Centre- State relationship, President: Role, power and position, PM and Council of ministers, Cabinet and Central Secretariat, Lok Sabha, Rajya Sabha L1, L2 3 Citizenship 3 L1, L2 Citizenship at the commencement of the Constitution ,Rights of citizenship of certain persons who have migrated to India from Pakistan, Rights of citizenship of certain migrants to Pakistan , Rights of citizenship of certain persons of Indian origin residing outside India , Persons voluntarily acquiring citizenship of a foreign State not to be citizens, Continuance of the rights of citizenship, Parliament to regulate the right of citizenship by law .
 4 Fundamental Rights 2 L1, L2, L3 Definition, Laws inconsistent with or in derogation of the fundamental rights, Right to equality, Right to freedom, Right against exploitation, Right to freedom of religion, Cultural and educational Right, Right to constitution Remedies.
-5 The Union 3 L1, L2, L3, Executive( President & Vice President) ,General (office of Parliament), Conduct of Business L4 6 The Union Judiciary 3 L1, L2, L3, Establishment and constitution of Supreme Court Salaries L4 Total Hours 15
+5 The Union 3 L1, L2, L3, Executive( President & Vice President), General (office of Parliament), Conduct of Business L4 6 The Union Judiciary 3 L1, L2, L3, Establishment and constitution of Supreme Court Salaries L4 Total Hours 15

-S. No. Title Authors Publisher Edition Year

-1 The Constitution of Bare Act Government of NA 2020

-India India

-2 Introduction to the D.D.
-Basu Lexis Nexis 24th 2019

-Constitution of India Edition

-3 Indian Constitutional M.P Jain Lexis Nexis 8th Edition 2018
+S. No. Title Authors Publisher Edition Year 1 The Constitution of India Bare Act Government of India NA 2020 2 Introduction to the Constitution of India D.D.
+Basu Lexis Nexis 24th Edition 2019 3 Indian Constitutional Law M.P Jain Lexis Nexis 8th Edition 2018

-Law